Feeding your soil

 Slow release fertilisers such as bonemeal and pelleted chicken manure, also available in our garden centre, increase nutrient levels gradually over the season too: apply in March and again in late June.
 Follow with a mulch of more well-rotted organic matter and your plants will be in heaven.

-Please ask the staff in our garden centre in Everton for more information and advice about soil improvers for your garden.
+Please ask our friendly staff for more information and advice about soil improvers for your garden.